Technowise/Social-Blacklist/README.md

     * Add option to ignore posts/comments made by approved users of the subreddit.
 * 0.0.17
     * Add option to ban user after given number of removals.
+* 0.0.18
+    * Improvement: Prevent repeatition of removal messages in comments.